 There is no doubt that the Balega Hidden Comfort is very comfortable.
 As the most important characteristic of a running sock, this can't be overlooked.
 While wearing this sock we never noticed any pinching, tightness, rubbing, or excessive looseness anywhere or at any time.
 The predominantly polyester fabric felt very smooth against the skin and was rarely even noticed once it was put on.

 The marketing speak on Balega's website claims that this sock has a ratio of "50 percent volume, and 66 percent cushion."
-We aren't exactly sure how to substantiate that claim, and assume that it is in comparison to other Balega socks.
+We aren't exactly sure how to substantiate that claim and assume that it is in comparison to other Balega socks.
 Regardless, the top of this sock is made up of very thin fabric with a breathable weave, while the entire bottom of the sock is thick padded cushioning.
-While the cushioning itself is top notch, made up of volume holding looped Drynamix fibers, we had to knock it a bit compared to the competition because of its patterning.

-Rather than targeting the padding to just where it is needed, like the Smartwool and Thorlo socks that we tested, Balega chose to simply blanket the entire sole of the foot in padding.
-We don't think its necessary to have the arch super padded, and prefer lighter, more breathable fabric there.
-The padding wraps over the tops of the toes, but doesn't come up around the sides of the big and pinky toes, or the ball of the foot.
+Rather than targeting the padding to just where it is needed, Balega chose to simply blanket the entire sole of the foot in padding.
+We don't think it's necessary to have the arch super padded and prefer lighter, more breathable fabric.
+The padding wraps over the tops of the toes but doesn't come up around the sides of the big and pinky toes, or the ball of the foot.
 It also stops short of the ankle cuff on the back of the heel, leaving an unpadded region over the Achilles tendon.
 We do, however, appreciate the padded collar around the top of the sock that adds to the comfort of this sock.
 Overall, this sock offers cushioning that is sufficient, but unthoughtful in its design.

-With its no-show cut and padding that does not cover the sides of the feet, we feel that this sock is best used for road running.
-It is breathable and thin enough to handle hot temperatures.
+With its no-show cut and padding that does not cover the sides of the feet, we feel that this sock is best used for any type of running in cooler weather.
 We absolutely loved it for wearing around the house as well.
-Because of its large heel tab and non-targeted padding, it was not our top choice for trail running.
+Just avoid it for hot days.

 The Balega Hidden Comfort stays hidden and supremely comfortable within a running shoe, delivering on the promise implicit in its name.
-There is no other sock in this review that is easier to put on and easier to forget you are wearing once it is on the foot.
+It stretches easily over the foot for optimal comfort.
 That said, due to its stretchiness, underperforming wicking ability, and non-targeted padding that simply extends the length of the foot it's not great for super hot weather or steep uphill climbs where you might find your self sweating buckets.

 — Andy Wellman